HebiRobotics/hebi-hrdf/FORMAT.md

 **Interface types:**

-Each robot model element has an input interface and zero or more output interface, each of a specific type and polarity.
+Each robot model element has an input interface and zero or more output interfaces, each of a specific type and polarity.
 Following is a list of interface types; each listed type has two polarities, `A` and `B`.

 - `X-AH` X Actuator Housing Interface
 - `R8-AH` R Actuator Housing Interface